ilduchea/animal-shelter/README.md

 - POST, PATCH, PUT, DELETE requests for animals currently at the shelter

 Scopes:
-- Filters animal by name, species, age, breed, and random destinations
+- Filters animal by name, species, age, breed, and random animals

 The application structure is outlined below.